ethi-technologies/ai-prompts/README.md

 Please ensure any contributions made endeavour to maintain a high standard for human readability for those humans who may find this repo useful.

 Those of you who have never heard of YAML, don't worry - it's perfectly readable and you should get the hang of it pretty easily.
 It's just a way of ensuring the data has a readable but consistent, machine-readable structure.

+We also include more human readable examples in the README.md file for each directory - we welcome any contributions to that effect as well.

 # Guide (from OpenAI, adjusted for EthiX)